-A new chapter in Singapore’s sporting history was written last night as the country extended a heartfelt welcome to the region’s top para athletes at the 8th Asean Para Games (APG) opening ceremony.
+A new chapter in Singapore's sporting history was written in 2015 as the country extended a heartfelt welcome to the region's top para athletes at the 8th Asian Para Games (APG) opening ceremony.

 The 90–minute spectacle featured more than 1,400 performers — able-bodied and people with disabilities — and was divided into five acts.
 Each celebrated the enduring journey of a disabled athlete.

-Declared open by President Tony Tan Keng Yam, the week-long Games will see about 1,200 para athletes compete in more than 300 events.
-The Republic is hosting the APG for the first time and has offered a record 15 sports.
+Declared open by ex-President Tony Tan Keng Yam, the week-long Games will see about 1,200 para athletes compete in more than 300 events.
+The Republic hosted the APG for the first time and had offered a record 15 sports.

 Among those at the Singapore Indoor Stadium for the sold-out show were Deputy Prime Minister Teo Chee Hean and Minister for Culture, Community and Youth Grace Fu.

 In her opening address, Ms Fu hailed the athletes.